fahadbq/fahadbq/README.md

 <h3 >👨🏻‍💻 About Me </h3>

 - 🕸️ &nbsp; Fascinated about coding and building amazing Applications.
-- 🔭 &nbsp; Currently looking for opportunities as React Developer (JavaScript, React, React-Hooks, Redux).
+- 🔭 &nbsp; Currently looking for opportunities as MERN Stack Developer (NODE / EXPRESS / MONGODB / REACT / JS / HTML / CSS).
 - 🌱 &nbsp; Learning more about technologies that go into building Full Stack Applications.
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.